 Mark Oldfield – baritone, animateur and singing teacher

-Mark has sung roles for many leading companies throughout the world (Brussels, Tel Aviv, Antwerp, Singapore, Kassel, Charleston, Scottish Opera, Covent Garden) in a repertoire that includes Mozart, Rossini, Puccini, Donizetti, Tchaikowsky and Britten.
+Mark has sung roles for many leading companies throughout the world (Brussels, Tel Aviv, Antwerp, Singapore, Kassel, Scottish Opera, Covent Garden) in a repertoire that includes Mozart, Rossini, Puccini, Donizetti, Tchaikowsky and Britten.